DataDog/hiring-engineers/answers.md

 *Bonus Question:* The anomaly graph is displaying expected behavior in shaded area and the actual behavior as the line.
 I choose to use a straightforward metric -- count of database tables.
 The anomaly function showed some interesting (but expected) behavior in my dashboard since I added and deleted some tables rapidly while the metric was still trying to establish a baseline.
 After a few minutes, the shaded "bounds" steadied out.

 **Section III: Monitoring Data**
+Again, I found this all very user-friendly and the variables very handy.
 I used the GUI to create a metric monitor that alerts on my_metric behavior.
 I exported the metric monitor as json and pasted at the bottom of this section to show exactly what I did.

 Here is a screenshot of an email notification for reaching alert status
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/my_metric_alert.PNG)